uhyo/eslint-plugin-import-access/docs/rule-jsdoc.md

 You can set default importability value that applies to the entire project.

-For example, i you set the default importability to `package`, any export without JSDoc annotation is treated as `@package`.
+For example, if you set the default importability to `package`, any export without JSDoc annotation is treated as `@package`.

 You can override this default value by adding JSDoc annotation to the export.
 To make an export public, add `@public` annotation.